pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ListView.md

 ];
 ```

-## Extend with a ContextualMenu
+!!! note "Extend ListView with a ContextualMenu"

-To extend the ListView control with a [ContextualMenu](https://developer.microsoft.com/en-us/fabric#/components/contextualmenu) refer to [ListView.ContextualMenu](./ListView.ContextualMenu.md)
+    To extend the `ListView` control with a [ContextualMenu](https://developer.microsoft.com/en-us/fabric#/components/contextualmenu) refer to [ListView.ContextualMenu](./ListView.ContextualMenu).

 ## Implementation